 - Already ranking positions 1-10

-- Content relevance to query
+- Content relevant to the query

 - Page authority